-I would ask you to have your textbook on hand during each recorded class.
+I would ask you to bring your textbook or etext to each class.
 I will be using it as reference material to discuss chapter headings and subheadings, and chapter figures and tables.
+I will be referring to these items by page numbers.
 It will be important for you to be able to see these items as I discuss them.